 His first book, “Murder in Wauwatosa: The Mysterious Death of Buddy Schumacher,” was published in 2012 by The History Press.
 It is a true story of the disappearance of an 8-year-old boy in 1925 and the subsequent investigation into the boy’s murder.

-He is married to Kimberly Sue Hoffman, has three daughters, a son, two stepdaughters and a granddaughter.
+He is married to fellow author, Kimberly Sue Hoffman, has three daughters, a son, two stepdaughters and a granddaughter.